 9. Thai Ridgeback

-The Thai Ridgeback is by far the most popular dog breed to come out of Thailand.
+The Thai Ridgeback is by far the most popular dog breed from Thailand.
 They’re tough and rugged landrace dogs of the Asian country and are beloved by the people.

 The Ridgeback is what you’d call a “natural athlete.”
 They’re extremely agile and quick, with an ability to jump surprisingly high.
 There aren’t many fences that can contain a Thai Ridgeback.

 Having to survive for so many years on their own, the Ridgebacks have developed strong survival instincts.
-They’re very independent dogs and have strong prey-drive, making them top tier hunters.
-For this reason, they may not do so well with cats and smaller dogs.
+As such, they’re very independent dogs that have strong prey-drive, making them formidable hunters.
+For this reason, they may try to hunt down a cat or a smaller dog.

-They can come with many coat colors, such as blue, black, red, fawn and two-tone.
+Thai Ridgebacks can come with many coat colors, such as blue, black, red, fawn and two-tone.
 However, black is by far the most popular color.
-What makes them physically unique is their spotted colored tongues, which can also be solid black and blue sometimes.
+What makes them physically unique is their spotted colored tongues, which can also be solid black and blue sometimes (like a Chow!).

-Fortunately, the Thai Ridgeback has become a fantastic companion dog thriving in families all over the world.
+Fortunately, the Thai Ridgeback has become a fantastic companion dog for families all over the world.
 They’ve gained quite a bit of recognition outside of Asia and has even been recognized by the American Kennel Club (FSS).

 10. Thai Bangkaew

-They can be a bit stubborn at times, but don’t let mistake stubbornness for low intelligence.
+They can be a bit stubborn at times, but don’t mistake their stubbornness for low intelligence.
 These dogs are very smart and generally excellent protectors of the home.

-Thai Bangkaews aren’t recommended for novice dog owners, which may explain why they’re not as popular as the Ridgeback.
-However, if trained properly, they make some of the best companion dogs of Asia.
+Thai Bangkaews are not recommended for novice dog owners, which may explain why they’re not as popular as the Ridgeback.
+However, if properly trained, they make solid companion dogs from Asia.

 Indian dog breeds are all nearly extinct thanks to the introduction of western dogs.
 Regardless, India is home to some of the best dogs in Asia.
 See more Indian dog breeds here.

-When it comes to Indian dogs, the Chippiparai is certainly the most iconic.
+When it comes to Indian dog breeds, the Chippiparai is the most iconic.
 The Chippiparai to India is what the Akita Inu is to Japan or the Korean Jindo to Korea.
-They’re probably the most famous Indian dog breed.
+Consequently, they’re the most famous Indian dog breed.

-The Chippiparais are very active dogs, able to run surprisingly quick in strides using their long legs.
-For this reason, they’re some of the best hunters that Asia has to offer.
-On the flip side, expect to give these dogs plenty of daily exercise if you plan to keep one.
+Chippiparais are very active dogs, able to run surprisingly quick with long strides using their long legs.
+It’s why they’re some of the best hunters that Asia has to offer.
+However, expect to provide these dogs plenty of daily exercise if you plan to keep one.

 Today, the Chippiparai is regarded as a symbol of dignity and royalty in the country of India.
 Though western dogs have nearly put all Indian dog breeds at the brink of extinction, the Chippiparai is still relatively prevalent in rural areas of India.

-Not only are they easy to care for but they’re rather robust dogs.
+Not only are they easy to care for but they’re fairly robust dogs.
 In other words, they require very little veterinary care.
-Still, it’s important to provide them with all the necessities for healthy living.
+Still, it doesn’t mean they don’t need any care at all.
+It’s important to provide them with all the necessities for healthy living.

 RECOMMENDED: Chippiparai – The Royal Indian Hunter